 In this section, we will go over creating a Conference endpoint through the portal.
 Then we will associate a phone number with that endpoint.

 To set up a Conference endpoint, log into your CarrierX account.
-On the left-side menu, locate and click on the Configure menu.
+On the left-side menu, locate and click the Configure menu.
 Click Endpoints.

 Click Add New Endpoint.